gusleyva/Elasticsearch-introduction/README.md

 ### Mapping
 [Analyzer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html)
 Analyzer is a setting/configuration that we could implement at one or multiple fields in our mapping in order to have a specific behavior.
+* Analyzer only works with TEXT types
 * Standard Tokenizer - Divides text into terms on word boundaries.
 It removes most punctuation symbols.
+* Add tokenizer to remove white spaces and handle all stream of char as individual words
 * Filter will help us to evaluate everything in lowercase -> 'NAME', 'name' and 'namE' will be the same.

 [Mapping](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/mapping.html)